About Moore Haus

 (Adapted and modified from the original text by Herbert Luft)

-Information for Visiting Faculty
+Information for Faculty-in-Residence

 The distance is similar to starting from the lower part of Drescher apartments (or the Baxter Dr. swimming pool area) and walking down to Appleby Center.
 This map from Moore Haus to the classrooms will help provide a visual (map).
 There is no viable public transportation from Moore Haus to the classrooms.

 Most students stay in the classrooms all day until dinner and don't return to Moore Haus until after dinner (depending on their class schedule of course).
 Dinners are provided in various restaurants in town.
 While it is possible to take a taxi ($8-12) most walk back and forth from Moore Haus to classes and meals.
 After walking up the hill to Moore Haus there are steps from the gate on street level to get to the front door of Moore Haus (similar to climbing the CCB steps).

 1920's After World War I, this villa was home to the Schmitthelm family.

 1940's During World War II, the house was inhabited by families from nearby Mannheim